rachayita/OpsNotes/rust/rust.md

   - allowing other code to make progress while waiting on an operation to complete
 - async fn and async block both returns a value that implements `Future`
 - async fn which take references or other non-'static arguments return a Future
-  - it is bounded by the lifetime of the arguments
+  - that is bounded by the lifetime of the arguments
 ``` rust
 async fn foo(x: &u8) -> u8 { *x } // This function: